Buying solar panels for your home can seem pretty confusing at first.

 In addition to federal or state government support, you also have the option of purchasing your system on interest free financing.
 Read about our solar finance options here.

-For commercial and business customers with a minimum spend of $10,000 you also have the option to lease your solar system over 5 year term.
+For commercial and business customers with a minimum spend of $10,000 you also have the option to lease your solar system over 3, 5 or 7 year term

 If you're still not sure what solar incentive you?re eligible for, contact Solar Power Direct today for a chat and we?ll happily explain your options based on your own unique circumstances and energy use.